 All communication is AES encrypted and access is password protected.
 The agents are accessible on UDP port 161 with the read-only user awingu.

-- State: Enable or Disable SNMP agents on the Awingu appliance(s) - Username: Read-only user awingu or snmp (5.0.2 and later).
+- agents are accessible on obt port for with the read-only user awingu. - State: Enable or Disable SNMP agents on the Awingu appliance(s) Username: Read-only user awingu or snmp (5.0.2 and later).
 The username depends on the version of Awingu. - Password: Self-selected password required to access the SNMP agents